CasparCG/server/README.md

 See [README](README?raw=true) and [CHANGELOG](CHANGELOG?raw=true) for more information.

-You can find the latest builds on http://builds.casparcg.com.
+You can find the latest server builds on http://casparcg.com/builds/CasparCG%20Server/2.1.0/.

 Development
 -----------